Being strategic also means being mindful

 Strategic Management in a nutshell

 There is a wide spectrum of ideas about what strategy actually means.
-Some perceive it more on a tactical level, whereas others treat it like an art guiding decisions in competitive and growth related environments.
+Some perceive it more on a tactical level, others treat it like an art guiding decisions in competitive and growth related environments.
 Different minds, different thoughts.

 We treat strategy as a #process (input - throughput - output) and we imagine it starting with a vision and ending with an action step in a cyclical fashion (output = input).
 From this perspective, strategy is dynamic and can evolve into an opportunity for continuous #refinement.